Daniel Ek: Criticism

 Following his 2020 interview with Music Ally, Ek received strong criticism from artists and producers alike.
 Mike Mills of R.E.M. said: "Music=product, and must be churned out regularly, says billionaire Daniel Ek.
 Go fuck yourself."
 Producer Jacknife Lee was also critical of Ek, stating "They need content, and it needs to be cheap so therefore it needs to be mass produced.
 Quality doesn't matter really, it's reliability they're looking for".

 Tweeting in May 2024, Ek stated that he sees minimal cost to producing music with recent technological advances.
-He goes on to discuss the shelf life of music and the obsolesce of older works.
+He goes on to discuss the shelf life of music and the obsolescence of older works.
 He also mentions Stoicism in relation to Marcus Aurelius's thoughts resonating broadly with the populace.
 He also thinks that some products may be unintuitive.
 After receiving criticism for his comments from some members of the music industry, Ek said he was initially too vague in his wording.
 He says he was reductive of works but that he didn't intend for this statement to be received how it was.
 He goes on to say that works of a "world-changing" scale shouldn't get lost in the noise and states the importance he sees of low-cost creative computer peripherals.
 Matt Tong, former drummer of Bloc Party, as well as Rob Harris, the guitarist of Jamiroquai, both responded with tweets critical of Ek and Spotify.

 In 2023, Spotify began releasing annual artist remuneration reports as part of their Loud & Clear initiative.

 Prima Materia's investment in the defence technology company Helsing was criticised by various artists on Spotify, with some sharing sentiments that having their music on Spotify was helping Helsing implement artificial intelligence and create drones for military operations.
 Bands such as Deerhoof, Xiu Xiu, King Gizzard and the Lizard Wizard, Godspeed You!
 Black Emperor, Sylvan Esso and Massive Attack have responded by pulling their music from Spotify in protest.